 These classically charming looks are always #hairgoals, and are what Pinterest dreams are made of.
-Whether they’re stealing the show with a perfectly constructed herringbone stitch or are all about nailing that pancaked result, it’s never run-of-the-mill with these looks, which always seem to evolve with the wearer and the latest trends.
-Prepare to feel like hair royalty: Crowns, halos, milkmaids—though usually complex, they’re always thoughtful, and once mastered you can rest assured that these pretty, gram-worthy plaits will never go out of style.
+Whether they’re stealing the show with a perfectly constructed herringbone stitch or are all about nailing that pancaked result, it’s never run-of-the-mill with these looks.
+Prepare to feel like hair royalty: Crowns, halos, milkmaids—though usually complex, are always thoughtful, and once mastered you can rest assured that these pretty, gram-worthy plaits will never go out of style.

 Start from above one ear and French braid till you reach the opposite ear, then secure with pins or a tiny hair tie.

 35. Dutch Crown

 Following the same principle but with an inverted/Dutch stitch this time, the hairstyle ends in a bumpy, headband-like look.

 This hairstyle has a deliberately staticky finish.
 To recreate, first start with a side fishtail braid and finish by gently pulling the links apart for that flattened feel, then rub the surface with a cotton shirt for a slight fuzz.